 From powering data centers to controlling the Mars rover Perseverance, the world demands more of its semiconductors now than it did just a few years ago.
 As in the past, meeting these demands – and enabling technological leadership across the U.S. economy – will require new innovations, made possible by investments in semiconductor research and development (R&D).
 To be commercially useful, an innovation must traverse five phases of R&D before scaling to volume production.
 Each successive phase is increasingly challenging: a large portfolio of initial bets is required for 1-2 innovations to reach volume production.

 R&D is a critical part of a virtuous cycle of innovation that supports U.S. technology leadership.
 Innovations yield superior technologies and products that, when used in commercial production, provide the funds needed to make massive investments in future R&D. To develop these innovations, the U.S. semiconductor industry invested $50 billion in R&D in 2021 alone.
-With Congressional anticipated approval of funding for the CHIPS (Creating Helpful Incentives to Produce Semiconductors) Act, the federal government is poised to make its largest investment in semiconductor R&D in decades.
+With the passage of the 2022 CHIPS and Science act, the federal government is poised to make its single largest investment in semiconductor R&D ever.
 A national strategy for semiconductor R&D should target this investment toward critical gaps in the U.S. R&D ecosystem to revitalize the innovation pipeline, to align R&D with commercial priorities, and to strengthen U.S. technological competitiveness.

 While the U.S. has world-class national labs, universities, and companies needed for innovations, its semiconductor R&D ecosystem faces challenges in directing investments, resourcing, facilitating collaboration, and bringing innovations to market (i.e., lab to fab gaps).
 If unaddressed, these challenges will limit the ecosystem’s effectiveness.
 Meanwhile, other regions are taking steps to mitigate these challenges and to improve the effectiveness of their own R&D ecosystems through initiatives like the EU’s own Chips Act and South Korea’s “K-Semiconductor Belt” initiative.

-The NSTC should be an industry-led entity, with the NAPMP closely aligned with the NSTC, to promote U.S. technological competitiveness most effectively.
+The NSTC and NAPMP should be closely aligned with one another, and should thoroughly include industry voices in order to most effectively promote U.S. technological competitiveness and encourage commercial buy-in.
 Based on our extensive consultations with industry leaders, the NSTC and NAPMP should partner widely across the semiconductor industry and bolster the U.S. R&D ecosystem’s capabilities through investments in five key areas.

 The NSTC and NAPMP should play an active role in expanding, upgrading, and providing access to institutions’ technology development capabilities where they align with R&D priorities.
 The two initiatives must neither spread funding evenly nor concentrate investments in a single technology or location.
 Rather, both must balance the benefits of a highly distributed network against the benefits of scale, based on technology needs.
 Specifically, it is critical that the NSTC and NAPMP use existing infrastructure where possible to leverage CHIPS funding and enable faster learnings by benefiting from available resources.
 This is especially important for piloting and prototyping to accelerate and broaden commercialization efforts.
 The primary support that the NSTC and NAPMP will provide for research efforts is the establishment of transition path for promising technologies through prototyping and scale-up.